Jewish pirates: Piracy in the ancient world: pirates of Joppa

-Early Modern Sephardi piracy
+Early modern Sephardi piracy

 Iberian Jewish pirates

 The Age of Exploration was, in part, enabled by crucial navigational advances developed by the primarily Jewish Majorcan cartographic school as well as Abraham Zacuto's ephemerides.
 Zacuto, Royal Astronomer and Historian of Portugal, left Portugal rather than become Christian.
 Vasco da Gama even lent his name to his Jewish pilot Gaspar da Gama.
 Many Jews also worked as ship navigators.
 Suddenly expelled from Iberia, their knowledge and skills in ship navigation made them enemies of the state and were contributing factors to the development of Jewish piracy in that age.

 After Jews were expelled from Spain and Portugal, many of them settled in the friendlier Muslim lands of the Mediterranean (the Ottoman Empire for example).
 Like their Muslim compatriots who were likewise expelled in 1492, Jews were also looking to get revenge against Iberian Christians by sharing with Muslims the newest military techniques and secrets used by Christians.
 And they also joined in on Muslim anti-Christian piracy of the Mediterranean, such as Sinan Reis and Samuel Pallache.

 The English State Papers of 1521 bear evidences of Sinan Reis, who sailed with Hayreddin Barbarossa:

 Christopher Columbus himself noticed a great symbolism in the expulsion of the Jews from Spain and his sea voyages of discovery, when he started his diary with this statement:

 Jewish pirates of Jamaica

 Today, there are only around 200 Jews in Jamaica.
 However, at some point 20% of Kingston's population were Portuguese and Spanish Jews, while Spanish Town was founded by escaped Jews.
-The first Jews landed on the island in 1530 just 40 years after it was invaded by Christopher Columbus.
+The first Jews colonized the island in 1530 just 40 years after it was invaded by Christopher Columbus.
 While for a time the Columbus family's rule kept out the Inquisition, when their power was eroded and the Church began threatening the crypto-Jewish populace, they aided the English conquest of Jamaica.
 Under the English, the city of Port Royal was home not only to privateers bearing letters of marque against Spanish treasure galleons, some of whom were Jewish, but was also home to a large Jewish community which economically supported the raids against the Spanish.

 Jewish pirates of Jamaica named their ships for ancient Jewish heroes and prophets like Prophet Samuel, Queen Esther and Shield of Abraham.
 They targeted Spanish and Portuguese merchant ships.
 One of the most famous Jewish pirates of Jamaica was Moses Cohen Henriques, who in 1628, led with Piet Pieterszoon Hein the only successful capture of the Spanish treasure fleet.
 He went on to aid the Dutch capture of northeast Brazil from Portugal.

 Abraham Blauvelt was a Dutch-Jewish pirate, privateer, and explorer of Central America and the western Caribbean, after whom the towns of Bluefields, Nicaragua, and Bluefields, Jamaica, were both named.